zambal/eml/README.md

 #### Compiling and templates

-Compiling and templates can be used in situations where most content is static and performance is critical, since its contents gets precompiled during compiletime.
+Compiling and templates can be used in situations where most content is static and performance is critical, since its contents gets precompiled during compile time.

 Eml uses the assigns extension from `EEx` for parameterizing templates.
 See the `EEx` docs for more info about them.
 The function that the template macro